Bx64/Awesome-Solar/awesome-blog/AMA-with-Solar-Network-Community.md

-# AMA with Solar Network Community
+# AMA with Solar Community

 ## English (above) and Turkish (below)